 |photo by Alice Lum|

-Then, having used the house at No. 26 for its details, she promptly obliterated them.
+Then, having used the house at 26 East 20th Street for its details, she promptly obliterated them.
 More than half a century later the Landmarks Preservation Commission would diplomatically say she “subordinated the features of the Robert Roosevelt house in order to enhance the importance of Theodore Roosevelt’s birthplace.”
 In fact, seeing no historical importance in that building, Riddle replaced it with a flat, featureless wall with windows.
-As would be expected in the 1920s, The Times saw nothing wrong in the unsympathetic conversion.
+As would be expected in the at the time, The New York Times saw nothing wrong in the unsympathetic conversion.